 Dance Course Description The course allows students to represent, question and celebrate human experience, using the body as the instrument and movement as the medium for personal, social, emotional, spiritual and physical communication.
 Dance has the capacity to engage, inspire and enrich all students, exciting the imagination and encouraging students to reach their creative and expressive potential.
 Dance enables students to develop a movement vocabulary with which to explore and refine imaginative ways of moving individually and collaboratively.
 Students engage with dance practice and practitioners in their own and others' cultures and communities.
 Learning in and through dance enhances students' knowledge and understanding of diverse cultures and contexts and develops their personal, social and cultural identity.
-Course Outline UNIT 1: CONTEMPORARY EN POINTE • The exploration of the evolution of Modern dance; Ballet to Contemporary dance.
-UNIT 2: AUSSIE MOVERS A close study of Stephan Page's 'Bangarra Dance Theatre.'
-UNIT 3: LIGHTS, CAMERA, ACTION Students explore Commercial Jazz for film purposes.
-Throughout this course, students will develop skills required to choreograph, rehearse and perform dances.
-Choreographing includes students drawing on their developing movement vocabulary as they engage in the creative process of making dance.
+Course Outline UNIT 1: SITE SPECIFIC CONTEMPORARY DANCE Students investigate site specific dance, dance for camera and dance in a digital platform, by exploring how dance in conventional spaces may be adapted to difficult environments.
+Students will explore how the environment that a dance is created for, and performed in, affects the communication of meaning.
+UNIT 2: AUSSIE MOVERS • Students explore their own understanding of themselves and the world in which they live through recognising the contribution of First Nations peoples into the fabric of our modern society.
+Students explore contemporary dance through a close study of Stephan Page's Bangarra Dance Theatre's narrative works.
+Throughout this course, students will develop skills required to choreograph, rehearse and perform dances. • Choreographing includes students drawing on their developing movement vocabulary as they engage in the creative process of making dance.
 As they explore and shape their ideas, they will be involved in processes such as improvising, exploring, selecting, creating and structuring movement to communicate their intentions.
 Performing includes students acquiring skills by practising, rehearsing, refining and applying physical and expressive techniques.
 Appreciating includes students describing, explaining, evaluating and critically analysing their own dances and other dances viewed.
-Examples of Activities and • Journaling Assessment Written review's Performance critique/evaluations Exams Ongoing observation of practical performances and application Research assessment Performances Dethurous Choreography A source of study in Dense can establish a basis for further education and Pathways A course of study in Dance can establish a basis for further education and employment in the fields of arts administration and management, communication, education, public relations, research, choreography, dance education, dance teaching, performance and event production, science and technology.
+Examples of Activities and • Journaling Assessment Written review's Performance critique/evaluations Exams Ongoing observation of practical performances and application Orgoing observation of practical performances and application Research assessment Performances Choreography Pathways A course of study in Dance can establish a basis for further education and

+A course of study in Dance can establish a basis for further education and employment in the fields of arts administration and management, communication, education, public relations, research, choreography, dance education, dance teaching, performance and event production, science and technology.